 Ethunandan was keen to point out that these offers often generate more revenue by encouraging spending.
-When Data Duopoly offered half priced desserts at one restaurant to draw crowds away from a busy canteen, people took them up on that offer “and went to the restaurant where they ordered a starter, a glass of wine, a main meal”.
+When Data Duopoly offered half-priced desserts at one restaurant to draw crowds away from a busy canteen, people took them up on that offer “and went to the restaurant where they ordered a starter, a glass of wine, the main meal”.

 2020 was a big year for Data Duopoly.
 Even as its co-founders dealt with the shock of remote working, they were seeing more interest in their platform than ever before.
 The small team signed on new clients and worked double shifts on new pandemic features, like the “COVID reporter”, which allows attendees to report symptoms in the days after they visit a site.

-The Cornish start up is seeing particularly high demand in its home-region, where the local economy has been hit hard by tourism bans.
-The Eden Project, which saw over 1 million visitors in 2019, uses their technology.
-At the same time, Falmouth University is currently working with Data Duopoly to deploy their platform on campus.
+The Cornish startup is seeing particularly high demand in its home region, where the local economy has been hit hard by tourism bans.
+The Eden Project, which saw over 1 million visitors in 2019, uses its technology.
+At the same time, Falmouth University is currently working with Data Duopoly to deploy its platform on campus.